hyperledger/fabric-chaincode-node/fabric-contract-api/README.md

 [![Version](https://badge.fury.io/js/fabric-shim.svg)](http://badge.fury.io/js/fabric-shim) [![Build Status](https://jenkins.hyperledger.org/buildStatus/icon?job=fabric-chaincode-node-merge-x86_64)](https://jenkins.hyperledger.org/view/fabric-chaincode-node/job/fabric-chaincode-node-merge-x86_64)

-The `fabric-contract-api` provides the *contract interface*. a high level API for application developers to implement [Smart Contracts](https://hyperledger-fabric.readthedocs.io/en/latest/glossary.html#smart-contract).
-Within Hyperledger Fabric, Smart Contracts are also known as [Chaincode](https://hyperledger-fabric.readthedocs.io/en/latest/glossary.html#chaincode).
+The `fabric-contract-api` provides the *contract interface*  a high level API for application developers to implement [Smart Contracts](https://hyperledger-fabric.readthedocs.io/en/latest/glossary.html#smart-contract).
 Working with this API provides a high level entry point to writing business logic.

-(this contract interface is experimental, and feedback is actively requested; whilst there are no plans to change this api it might be latered as a result of feedback).
+Within Hyperledger Fabric, Smart Contracts can also be referred to as [Chaincode](https://hyperledger-fabric.readthedocs.io/en/latest/glossary.html#chaincode).
+To be more specific, the term chaincode is preferred to be used to refer to the overall container that is hosting the contracts.

 The `fabric-shim` provides the *chaincode interface*, a lower level API for implementing "Smart Contracts".
 It also _currently_ provides the implementation to support communication with Hyperledger Fabric peers for Smart Contracts written using the `fabric-contract-api`.
 To confirm that this is the same as the `fabric-shim` in previous versions of Hyperledger Fabric.

 Detailed explanation on the concept and programming model can be found here: [http://hyperledger-fabric.readthedocs.io/en/latest/chaincode.html](http://hyperledger-fabric.readthedocs.io/en/latest/chaincode.html).

 ## Contract Interface